doars/staark/README.md

 ## Future ideas

-- Keep track of the data read from the proxy when the view function is called.
-Currently unnecessary re-renders can happen where the state has changed but the change won't have any effect on the results of the view function.
-By comparing the change's path on the state to a list of used paths the excess re-renders can be prevented.
-- Add optional keys to the `node` function so some nodes are exempt from being re-used during morphing.
+- Add optional key parameter to the `node` function so some nodes are exempt from being re-used during morphing.
 - Create a server side rendering function and and a client-side re-hydration function.
 - Store the state of the application in the browsers local storage and try to resume from there on page reload.